Roop-909/SQL-project-1/cleaning_data.md

 •	Managing absent data and filling in gaps

->query to  find any duplicate row select distinct fullvisitorid
+-query to  find any duplicate row

+select distinct fullvisitorid
 	from all_sessions

->Query to find null values in a column: select productrefundamount
+-Query to find null values in a column:

+select productrefundamount
 from all_sessions
 where productrefundamount is not null

->Queries to find redundant columns and removing them
+-Queries to find redundant columns and removing them

 select itemquantity from all_sessions where itemquantity is not null;